Repeated games of incomplete information with large sets of states: Acknowledgments

-\section{Acknowledgments.}
+Note that the anomalous behavior has the following universality property: if the exponent $\alpha_\Psi(\rho)$ is greater than $\frac{1}{2}$, then the asymptotic behavior of $\Psi_N(\rho)$ is determined only by the tails of $\rho$.
+Indeed, the contribution of any finite $B\subset\K$ to the maximal variation is of the order of $\sqrt{N}$ and, hence, can be neglected.
+This explains why further investigation of heavy-tailed setting can be even simpler than investigation of the classical setting with finite $\K$: for finite $\K$ one should take into account the contribution of each atom of $\rho$.

+Another question for the further study is to characterize the slowest speed of error term decreasing for games with uncountable $\K$.
+To avoid pathological situations in this case (as in the end of Section~\ref{sect_game_with_anomalous}) some regularity assumptions on one-stage payoffs should be made.
+Therefore, the problem is to find the impact of regularity on behavior of the error term.
+An approach allowing to take regularity into account in upper estimates on the error term is developed by F.~Gensbittel in~\cite{Gensbittel2013_fresh}.
+The main ingredient of this approach is the maximal variation, where instead of the total variation norm the Kantorovich (Wasserstein) metric is used.

+\section{Acknowledgments}

-I am grateful to V.~C.~Domansky and V.~L.~Kreps for the inspiring introduction to Game theory and their support.
-I express my gratitude to E.~L.~Presman for the constant attention to this work.
-I thank I.~A.~Ibragimov, N.~V.~Smorodina, and S.~Zamir for the encouraging discussions and helpful remarks.
+I am deeply indebted to V.~Domansky, V.~Kreps, and E.~Presman for constant attention to this work and for their support.
+I grateful to B.~De~Meyer, F.~Gensbittel, I.~Ibragimov, A.~Neyman, N.~Smorodina, and S.~Zamir for encouraging discussions and useful remarks.
+I also would like to thank two anonymous referees for their helpful comments and suggestions.

-The research is supported by the Chebyshev Laboratory (Department of Mathematics and Mechanics, St.~Petersburg State University) under RF Government grant 11.G34.31.0026 and by the grant 10-06-00368-a of Russian Foundation for Basic Research.
+The research is supported by the Chebyshev Laboratory (Department of Mathematics and Mechanics, St.~Petersburg State University) under the Russian Federation Government grant 11.G34.31.0026, by JSC ``Gazprom Neft'', and by the grants 13-01-00462 and 13-01-00784 of the Russian Foundation for Basic Research.